liebechaos/lcv-home/README.md

 title: "hello"
 date: 2019-11-21T18:00:00+01:00
 ---
+The new Verein-activity is called hello and you can find out everything about it below...
 ```

 then, replace the title and date with something meaningful such as the start of